Textualize/textual/docs/guide/CSS.md

     Depending on what you want to build with Textual, you may not need to learn Textual CSS at all.
 Widgets are packaged with CSS styles so apps with exclusively pre-built widgets may not need any additional CSS.

 Textual CSS defines a set of rules which apply visual _styles_ to your application and widgets.
-These style can customize a large variety of visual settings, such as color, border, size, alignment; and more dynamic features such as animation and hover effects.
+These style can customize settings for properties such as color, border, size, alignment; and more dynamic features such as animation and hover effects.
 As powerful as it is, CSS in Textual is quite straightforward.

 CSS is typically stored in an external file with the extension `.css` alongside your Python code.